Towards Automated Identification of Violation Symptoms of Architecture Erosion: Discussion

-\textbf{Optimize code review practice}.
-In the future, researchers and practitioners can explore the development of plug-ins for code review platforms (e.g., Gerrit) that provide warnings of violations to developers or even suggestions to fix those violations.
-Such plug-ins can be developed utilizing historical code review data or harnessing the existing large language models through fine-tuning.
+\textbf{Optimize code review practice.} In the future, researchers and practitioners can explore the development of plug-ins for code review platforms (e.g., Gerrit) that provide warnings of violations to developers or even suggestions to fix those violations.
+Such plug-ins can be developed utilizing historical code review data or harnessing the existing LLMs through fine-tuning.
 These plug-ins have the potential to assist developers and maintainers in conducting comprehensive examinations of preexisting architectural violations, and may even serve as reminders of their presence.
 Additionally, implementing the trained classifiers (e.g., as an extension) into the existing tools (or toolsets) is also worthy of consideration in practice.
 For example, code review platforms can integrate such classifiers to empower the automated code review process.
-Such tools may provide more insights and help novices or maintainers troubleshoot architecturally-relevant violation issues.
+Such tools may provide more insights and help novices or maintainers troubleshoot architecturally relevant violation issues.

-\begin{framed} {\textbf{Suggestion 4}: \textit{Researchers and practitioners can consider developing plug-ins for code review platforms (e.g., Gerrit) to assist developers in identifying potential architecture violations}, or integrating the trained classifiers into existing tools to optimize the automated code review process}. \end{framed}
+\begin{framed} \textbf{Suggestion 3}: \textit{Researchers and practitioners can consider integrating classifiers as plug-ins for code review platforms (e.g., Gerrit) to assist developers in identifying potential architecture violations, or integrating customized classifiers into existing tools to optimize the automated code review process}. \end{framed}